AustinTSchaffer/Notebook/OMSCS/Courses/AI/AIMA Textbook Notes/AIMA - Chapter 19 - Learning from Examples.md

 	- We can measure both in terms of bits
 	- This comes from information theory
 	- The **minimum description length** or MDL hypothesis minimizes the total number of bits required
-	- More on this in Chapter 20
+	- More on this in [[AIMA - Chapter 20 - Learning Probabilistic Models]]

 ### Hyperparameter Tuning
 i it can be hard to choose good values for hyperparameters